The Line Collection

 When sunlight hits our skin, vitamin D is made from cholesterol in our skin, according to this article.
 UVB rays provide the energy that triggers the synthesis of this vital vitamin in our bodies.

-I struggled with sleep quality a lot after Owen was born, even after he was sleeping, and sun exposure was a huge help in getting my circadian rhythm balanced again.
+I struggled with sleep quality a lot after my first son was born, even after he was sleeping, and sun exposure was a huge help in getting my circadian rhythm balanced again.
+Getting just 5 minutes of sunshine shortly after you wake up can be so helpful in resetting your bodies natural rhythm and can make it easier for you to fall asleep and stay asleep throughout the night.

 RELATED: 10 Tips for Getting Better Sleep Naturally